Better Triathlete’s Coach Match Program

 See all coaches in Better Triathlete’s coaching directory.
 We take the time to vet and accept only experienced endurance and triathlon coaches who are committed to our program and delivering exceptional coaching services to athletes.

-Interested in Specialized Endurance Coaching?
+Specialized Endurance Coaching

 Not limited to triathlon, many of our coaches are proficient in single-distance sports and other endurance endeavors, such as duathlon, swim-run, and ultra-distance events.
 Follow the links below to learn more about run coaching or cycling coaching, two of our most popular disciplines.

 Explore the fundamentals of endurance training and coaching, and check out the latest posts written by our team of coaches.

 Whether you are new to the sport or an experienced athlete, choosing the right coach to help you meet your goals can be a game changer.
 This article is written to help athletes identify the most important aspects to consider when hiring an endurance coach.
 Read more.

 As the saying goes, “If everything is important, nothing is important.”
 Every race on the calendar seems to have been promoted to an “A Race”, challenging the traditional wisdom and putting athletes at risk.
 Explore the consequences of treating every race as an A race with Coach Jeff Lukich.
 Read more.

 What is FTP?
 And why should you care?
 In this article, cycling Coach Dave Schell dives into the world of FTP and explores its significance for cyclists and triathletes like yourself.
 So, let’s demystify FTP and understand why it deserves your attention.
 Read more.

 Local and Online Triathlon Coaching

 There are many reasons why athletes prefer online triathlon coaching.
 Some athletes seek elite-level triathlon coaches that are not accessible in their local area.
 Other athletes prefer the convenience and responsiveness that comes with online triathlon coaching relationships.